alexpeattie/letsencrypt-fromscratch/README.md

 })
 ```

 Note that you still need to provide the certificate in DER format, even if you're not providing the certificate's corresponding private key.
-You can always fetch the certificate programatically like so:
+You can always fetch the certificate programmatically like so:

 ```ruby
 uri, certificate = URI.parse("https://example.com"), nil